-A range of Information and Communication Technology services are available to you.
-ICT help is available - on campus or by telephone or via email.
+A range of Information Technology services are available to you.
+IT help is available - on campus, through Self-Service, by telephone or via email.
 You can also join one of our IT Fundamentals or Blackboard workshops during O Week to get general IT information.

 Your USC Account

 Use this account to access USC systems including student email, USC Central, Blackboard, wireless internet and computers on campus.

 Visit Find A PC if you need to locate an available PC on campus.